IRL2/nanover-docs/source/concepts/xml-files.rst

 3. **OpenMM Serialized Integrator**: Enclosed in the ``<Integrator>`` tag

 An optional fourth component, the OpenMM serialized state, may also be included.
+The format allows for efficient storage and exchange of OpenMM simulation data, including the starting structure, system configuration, and integrator settings.

 XML Structure
 -------------